awsdocs/aws-codebuild-user-guide/doc_source/project-sharing.md

    aws codebuild put-resource-policy --resource-arn project-arn --policy file://policy.json
    ```

-## Unsharing a Shared Project<a name="project-sharing-unshare"></a>
+## Unsharing a shared project<a name="project-sharing-unshare"></a>

 An unshared project, including its builds, can be accessed only by its owner\.
 If you unshare a project, any AWS account or user you previously shared it with cannot access the project or its builds\.

 To unshare a shared project that you own, you must remove it from the resource share\.
-You can use the CodeBuild console, AWS RAM console, or AWS CLI to do this\.
+You can use the AWS CodeBuild console, AWS RAM console, or AWS CLI to do this\.

 **To unshare a shared project that you own \(AWS RAM console\)**
 See [Updating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-update) in the *AWS RAM User Guide*\.